wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [216]

-13 Moreover, Drummond, the chief captain of the king, was wounded, and nigh being made captive; and Riall, the chief captain, was taken and fell into the hands of the brave Jessup.*
+13 Moreover, Drummond, the chief captain of the king, was wounded, and nigh being made captive ; and Riall, the chief captain, was taken and fell into the hands of the brave Jessup.*

 14 And Jacob, the chief captain of the host of Columbia, was sorely wounded ; and the brave Scott was wounded to a certain degree.